KRakeesh04/s1/src/content/docs/properties-of-materials/nanotechnology/03-carbon-nanotubes.md

 In graphene, next-near neighbours are equivalent atoms.

-When a graphene sheet is rolled to create a CNT, equivalent atoms must be connected.
+When a graphene sheet is rolled to create a CNT, only equivalent atoms can be connected.

 ### Primitive Vectors